obfuscatedgenerated/ollieos_test_pkg/README.md

     "author": "obfuscatedgenerated",
     "license": "MIT",
     "repo_url": "https://github.com/obfuscatedgenerated/ollieos_test_pkg",
     "long_desc": "This is a longer description of the package.
-It can be multiple lines long and contain any information you wish to include.
 If you do not wish to include a long description, you may omit this field."
 }
 ```